digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 Bitstreams are not inherently understandable.
 Because of this, the OAIS considers both the bitstream and the information needed to decode and make sense of the bitstream equally as important as far as the things it is concerned with preserving go.

-The OAIS calls the bitstream the data object.
-The tools necessary to interpret, decode or render the data object are known in OAIS as representation information, additional information needed to decode the bitstream.
+The OAIS calls the bitstream the "content data object".

+The tools necessary to interpret, decode or render the content data object are known as its "representation information": additional information needed to decode the bitstream.
 The data object and representation information together comprise content information.

 Content information is the primary thing that an OAIS is concerned with managing and preserving, and is sometimes also referred to as the preservation target.